EXCLUSIVE-Beijing pushes for toning down of China risks in IPO prospectuses-sources

 The new rules on overseas listings and data transfers have already made it harder to secure timely approvals and led to calls for Beijing to reconsider its approach.

-(Reporting by Julie Zhu, Kane Wu and Selena Li; Editing by Sumeet Chatterjee and Tomasz Janowski)
+(Reporting by Julie Zhu, Kane Wu and Selena Li; Additional reporting by Michelle Price and Chris Prentice Editing by Sumeet Chatterjee and Tomasz Janowski)

 ((Selena.Li@thomsonreuters.com; +852 39525868;))